-One of the quickest ways to get Docker on Ubuntu Linux such as 22.04, 20.04, and other versions is using the SNAP command, here we learn how to use it.
+One of the quickest ways to install Docker on Ubuntu Linux, such as 22.04, 20.04, and other versions, is to use the SNAP command; here, we learn how to do so.

-Docker doesn’t need an introduction to those who are dealing in containerized-based apps.
+Docker doesn’t need an introduction to those who work with containerized-based apps.
 It is already used globally by hundreds of enterprises and developers.
-However, those who want to install the latest version of Docker on Ubuntu using the APT package manager require adding an official repository of it manually.
-So, those who don’t want to do that can go for SNAP package manager which is also available in Ubuntu out of the box.
+However, installing the latest version of Docker on Ubuntu using the APT package manager requires manually adding an official repository.
+So, those who don’t want to do that can use the SNAP package manager, also available in Ubuntu, out of the box.

-Before following this tutorial remember the working directions of Docker installed via Snap will be different because it installs the application in an isolated environment, unlike APT.
+Before following this tutorial, remember that the working directions for Docker installed via Snap will differ because, unlike APT, it installs the application in an isolated environment.

 Installing Docker on Ubuntu using SNAP